Accounting & tax — Property investors

 Capital gains tax

-When the property is sold, the cost base you have tracked along the way feeds the CGT calculation — proceeds, cost base, the discount and any exemptions, handled as general guidance for your situation.
+When the property is sold, the cost base you have tracked along the way feeds the CGT calculation — proceeds, cost base, the discount (restructured for CGT events on or after 1 July 2027) and any exemptions, handled as general guidance for your situation.

 - Property Investors